123456789_123456789_123456789_123456789_123456789_

 end

-The model, resource, and scaffold generators will create migrations appropriate for adding a new model.
+In addition to the migration generator, the model, resource, and scaffold generators will create migrations appropriate for adding a new model.
 This migration will already contain instructions for creating the relevant table.
 If you tell Rails what columns you want, then statements for adding these columns will also be created.
 For example, running:

 $ bin/rails generate model Product name:string description:text